- 1 Top 6 Reviews

 Mrs. Meyer’s Clean Day Dishwasher Packs are soap tablets composed entirely of natural ingredients — meaning there are no animal-derived ingredients, phosphates or chlorine.
 They also have a pleasant basil scent, that leaves an earthy-like and crisp aroma for your dishes.
 The tabs load easily into the detergent compartment in your washer and will dispense soap automatically during the cleaning cycle, but that’s true of any pods or tablets on the list.

 A single package includes 20 tablets, offering 20 loads total per pack.
 Considering that quantity and the price, Mrs. Meyer’s tablets are more expensive than anything else.
 But if you’re big on natural, eco-friendly ingredients, it’s the detergent to go with.
+This all-natural detergent is similar to the Seventh Generation Auto Dish Powder, and the Ecover Automatic Dishwasher Tablets, although much more efficient.
 Keeping your dishes clean equals health, much like using the best antibacterial spray.

 #5 Lemi Shine Natural Dishwasher Detergent Pods – Best Combo SolutionWHY WE LIKE IT: The Lemi Shine Natural Dishwasher Detergent Pods offer the best of both worlds.
 The pods have a dual-chamber design that is released at separate intervals during the wash cycle to boost cleaning power.
 Plus, the ingredients are eco-friendly and all-natural.